Non(c)esuch Ballot-Level Risk-Limiting Audits for Precinct-Count Voting Systems: Conclusion

 \section{Conclusion}

-PCOS systems can be audited efficiently with ballot-level comparison RLAs by using untrusted hardware and software to imprint putatively unique IDs on ballot cards as the cards are scanned and to retrieve cards that are imprinted with particular randomly selected IDs.
-This avoids the need to re-scan PCOS-tabulated ballots centrally or to use ``hybrid'' audits, both of which are less efficient.
+Card-level comparison RLAs can use untrusted hardware and software to imprint putatively unique IDs on ballot cards as the cards are scanned and to retrieve cards that are imprinted with particular randomly selected IDs.
+The IDs can be pseudorandom nonces to protect the anonymity of the votes.
+This may be particularly useful for precinct-count optical scan (PCOS) systems because it avoids the need to re-scan ballots or to use ``hybrid'' audits, both of which are less efficient.

+Untrusted technology can be used to retrieve ballot cards with specific IDs.
+This may greatly decrease the workload of CLCAs, even if the IDs are serial numbers.
+The non(c)esuch method can also cope with errors in the \emph{human} retrieval of ballot cards.

-The proposed method relates sampling from a population of (nonnegative, bounded) values of a SHANGRLA overstatement assorter $B$ that has mean $\bar{B}$ to sampling from a related nonnegative, bounded population whose mean $\bar{L}$ is no larger than $\bar{B}$.
+The non(c)esuch method relates sampling from a population of nonnegative, bounded values of a SHANGRLA overstatement assorter $B$ that has mean $\bar{B}$ to sampling from a related nonnegative, bounded population whose mean $\bar{L}$ is not larger than $\bar{B}$.
 Standard statistical tests used in RLAs \cite{stark20,waudby-smithEtal21,stark22} can be used to test the hypothesis $\bar{L} \le 1/2$.
 If that hypothesis is rejected, then the hypothesis $\bar{B} \le 1/2$ can also be rejected, allowing the audit to conclude that $\bar{B} > 1/2$.
-Conducting such tests for the appropriate set of SHANGRLA assertions results in an RLA.
+Conducting such tests for the appropriate set of SHANGRLA assertions for each contest under audit results in an RLA of those contests.

-If the imprinting and retrieval behave properly, there is no performance penalty for protecting against their possible misbehavior: the audit sample size is the same as it would be if the imprinting and retrieval were trustworthy.
+If the imprinting and retrieval systems behave properly, there is no performance penalty for protecting against their possible misbehavior: the audit sample size is the same as it would be if the imprinting and retrieval systems were trustworthy.
 In this sense, the method is adaptive.
-If the imprinting or retrieval misbehave, in general the audit will need to examine more ballot cards than it otherwise would to confirm contest outcomes when the outcomes are nonetheless correct.
+If the imprinting or retrieval misbehaves, in general the audit will need to examine more ballot cards than it otherwise would to confirm contest outcomes when the outcomes are still correct.
 Whether the imprinting and retrieval behave correctly or not, the procedure conservatively limits the risk to its nominal level.

-Faulty or malicious implementations of the imprinting and retrieval, or predictability of the IDs (e.g., knowledge of the algorithm and seed for generating putative nonces) may compromise the anonymity of the votes, but cannot cause the risk to exceed the risk limit.
+Faulty or malicious implementations of the imprinting and retrieval, or predictability of the IDs (e.g., knowledge of the algorithm and seed for generating putative nonces) may compromise the anonymity of the votes, but cannot cause the risk to exceed the stated risk limit.

 Future work will implement such a system for demonstration, using commodity hardware.